matchaxnb/mkdocs-techdocs-redirect/docs/tutorial-guide/01-getting-started.md

+# Getting started

-# This life is nothing short of an unveiling evolution of holistic nature.
+## This life is nothing short of an unveiling evolution of holistic nature.

 _Non-locality requires exploration.
 Nothing is impossible._